-(2) Realized gain/(loss) does not include amounts held in escrow receivable or any realized gain/(loss) incurred on the maturity of our U.S. Treasury investments.
+Realized gain/(loss) does not include amounts held in escrow receivable or any realized gain/(loss) incurred on the maturity of our U.S. Treasury investments (1)

-(3) On January 31, 2020, Parchment, Inc. closed a merger with Credentials Solutions.
-As a result of the transaction, we received \$10,876,621 in net proceeds.
+Realized gain/(loss) does not include amounts held in escrow receivable or any realized gain/(loss) incurred on the maturity of our U.S. Treasury investments.
+On January 31, 2020, Parchment, Inc. closed a merger with Credentials Solutions.
+As a result of the transaction, we received \$10,0876,621 in net proceeds.
 As of December 31, 2020, we received all escrow proceeds of \$90,275.

-(4) On July 29, 2020, SuRo Capital Corp. exited its investment in 4C Insights (f/k/a The Echo Systems Corp.).
-In connection with this exit, SuRo Capital Corp. received 112,374 Class A common shares in Kinetiq Holdings, LLC in addition to cash proceeds and amounts currently held in escrow.
+On July 29, 2020, SuRo Capital Corp. retired its investment in AC Insights (li/k) The Echo Systems Corp.).
+In connection with this exit, SURO Capital Corp. received 112,374 Class A common shares in Klnetiq Holdings, LLC in addition to cash proceeds and amounts currently held in escrow.
 As of December 31, 2020, we have received \$12,900 in escrow proceeds, and expect to receive \$43,223 in additional escrow proceeds in 2021.

-(5) As of December 31, 2020, we held 4,618,952 remaining Class A common shares of Palantir Technologies, Inc., all of which were subject to lock-up restrictions.

-(6) The Palantir Lending Trust SPV I promissory note was initially collateralized with 2,260,000 Class A common shares of Palantir Technologies, Inc. The collateralized loan to Palantir Lending Trust SPV I matures on June 19, 2022 and includes a 15% interest rate.
-Through the collateralized loan, SuRo Capital Corp. participated in additional upside in a future Palantir Technologies, Inc. liquidity event by receiving a percentage of the share price appreciation as captured in the Equity Participation in Underlying Collateral security.
-As of December 31, 2020, the balance of the loan and all guaranteed interest has been fully repaid, and SuRo Capital Corp.

-retains the right to upside on 1,312,290 shares as captured in the Equity Participation in Underlying Collateral security.
-The net proceeds figure does not include accrued guaranteed interest received of \$782,125.

-(7) The realized gain from SuRo Capital Corp.'s investment in Palantir Lending Trust SPV I is generated by the proceeds from the sale of a portion of the shares collateralizing the promissory note to Palantir Lending Trust SPV I and attributable to the Equity Participation in Underlying Collateral.
+As of December 31, 2020, we held 4,618,952 remaining Class A common shares of Palantir Technologies, Inc., all of which were subject to lock-up restrictions.
+The Palantir Lending Trust SPV 1 promissory note was initially collateralized with 2,260,000 Class A common shares of Palantir Technologies, Inc. The collateralized loan to Palantir Lending Trust SPV I matures on June 19, 2022 and includes a 15% interest rate.
+Through the collateralized loan, SuRo Capital Corp. participated in additional upside in a future Palantir Technologies, Inc. Liquidity event by receiving a percentage of the share price appreciation as captured in the Equity Participation in Underlying Collateral security.
+The net proceeds figure does not include accrued guaranteed interest has been fully repaid, and SURo Capital Corp. retains the right to upside on 1,312,290 shares as captured in the Equity Participation in Underlying Collateral security.
+The net proceeds figure does not include accrued guaranteed interest received 5782,125.
+The realized gain from SURO Capital Corp.'s investment in Palantir Lending Trust SPV I is generated by the proceeds from the sale of a portion of the shares collateralizing the promissory note to Palantir Lending Tr (4) (5)